tylerd92/is601_midterm_project/readme.md

 pip3 install -r requirements.txt
 ```

-Create an .env file in the root directory with these environment variable
+Create an .env file in the root directory with these environment variables
 NOTE: these environment variables are optional and a default value will be used if
 the environment variable is not configured.
 ```